-All students completing the doctoral degree with a specialization in Applied Family Science will be required to complete a written dissertation and an oral defense of that written product.
+All students completing the doctoral degree with a specialization in Prevention Science will be required to complete a written dissertation and an oral defense of that written product.
 The dissertation is original scholarship based on the student's research, which is conducted and written under the direction of the student's major professor and supervisory committee.
+You have two options for formatting for your dissertation for your PhD: Traditional Dissertation or Three-Paper Dissertation.
 In order to prepare students for successful completion, the dissertation process will include pre-proposal and proposal meetings, in addition to mentoring from a student's supervisory committee throughout the duration.

 K-State offers many options for students interested in pursuing graduate certificates.
-Many of these certificates would complement graduate work in Applied Family Science.
-In particular, AFS students may be interested in the following graduate certificates:
+Many of these certificates would complement graduate work in Prevention Science.
+In particular, Prevention Science students may be interested in the following graduate certificates:

 Gender, Women, and Sexuality Studies